iKoruna is a now-defunct electronic payment system

 This is not the case for pretty much any other e-wallet.
 Most can be used wherever e-wallets are accepted.
 And in the vast majority of cases, you don’t have to take any extra steps.
 Deposits and withdrawals can be processed entirely online, without speaking to a customer service representative.
 The speed with which these transactions are completed is also quicker.
 Reviews show that iKoruna took a little more time to process money you were sending and receiving.

 iKoruna isn’t in service anymore, but it’s still important to know which sportsbooks accepted them.
 Because if an online gaming site took them, the chances are good that they’ll take whatever e-wallet alternative you pivot to next.
-Here are our five favorite sportsbooks that took iKoruna at some point:
+Here are our five favorite former iKoruna betting sites:

 Figuring out an alternative to iKoruna isn’t especially difficult.
 The world is littered with reliable e-wallet services.
 Chief among them: PayPal, Skrill, Neteller, Venmo, Apple Pay, Android Pay, Ecopayz, Samsung Pay, Click 2 Buy and Zelle.